-Record Exhaust Gas Recirculating (EGR) Valve Serial Number
+Record Exhaust Gas Recirculating (EGR) Valve Serial Numbers

-Record the part number and serial number information found on the serial number label on the Exhaust Gas Recirculation (EGR) valve (A).
-The serial number is also imprinted on the EGR valve housing.
+Record the part number and serial number information found on the serial number labels on the Exhaust Gas Recirculation (EGR) valves (A).
+The serial numbers are also imprinted on the EGR valve housings.

-Part No. Serial No
+Part No. Serial No.